DataOperationsIL/CommunityWiki/SalarySurvey2025.md

 - Community members who created and contributed to this report: Danielle Menuhin, Noemie Guthmann, Ziv Tubi, Liz Polansky

-## Visit our [salary survey vibe coded app](https://data-operations-il-2025-salary-explorer-627943038990.us-west1.run.app/) to play with the data independently
+## Visit our [salary survey vibe coded app](https://data-operations-il-2025-salary-explorer-627943038990.us-west1.run.app/) to play with the data independently.
+Tip: since we don't have a lot of data, pick 2-3 filters max, otherwise you'll probably not have data showing

 - General Overview